Laendrun/artistfinder/README.md

 - [ ] Add a SOFT_DELETED field to user
 - [ ] Add a BLOCKED field to user
+- [ ] Add a VALIDATED field to artists
+- [ ] Add a VALIDATED field to places

 # To-Do - Frontend